 Every month our congregation joins over 200 Unitarian Universalist Congregations in exploring a single spiritual theme.
-This Month We Ask "What does it mean to be a People of Belonging?"
+This Month We Ask "What does it mean to be a People of Attention?"

 Worship Service 10:30am